apify/apify-docs/docs/storage/dataset.md

         ]);
     });

-> Make sure to use the `await` keyword when calling `pushData()`, otherwise the actor process might finish before the data is stored!
+> Make sure to use the `await` keyword when calling `pushData()`, otherwise the actor process might finish before the data are stored.

-If you want to use something other than the default dataset, e.g. a dataset that you share between actors or between actor runs, you can use the [`Apify.openDataset()` method](https://sdk.apify.com/docs/api/apify#apifyopendatasetdatasetidorname-options)].
+If you want to use something other than the default dataset, e.g. a dataset that you share between actors or between actor runs, you can use the [Apify.openDataset()](https://sdk.apify.com/docs/api/apify#apifyopendatasetdatasetidorname-options) method.

     // Save a named dataset to a variable const dataset = await Apify.openDataset('some-name');